How I healed my Anxiety WITHOUT Drugs! 10 ways to How to heal Anxiety spiritually

 Breathing is the number one thing that healed my anxiety.
 I learned about circle breathing from my counselor.
 Circle breathing is where you perform a sequence of breathing, holding your breath, and then exhaling.

-Considering that the breath is the first thing to go during an anxiety attack when I eliminated shallow breathing, I ended up having fewer anxiety attacks.
+Considering that the breath is the first thing to go during an anxiety attack, I had fewer anxiety attacks when I eliminated shallow breathing.

 Another thing that I began to notice is that the circle breathing became like a reflex.
 Whenever I was in a situation that made me stressed, I would instinctively begin to circle or square breathe, and it changed my life.